UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Adele_Goldberg.md

 about something cleaner that could be distributed.
 I went through a process with my manager, who was Bert Sutherland at the time, that we wanted to do this; and he was so wonderful.
-We got Xerox to agree that nobody in the company was interested in Smalltalk \[laughs\]—that way, we knew if we did the work we could publish it.
-Bert helped us in the eighties to round up several companies that would participate in the specification of the implementation and do implementations; because public distribution meant standard [ASCII](/ASCII "ASCII") character set, which for us was crazy enough—because we’d always been doing unusual font-based stuff, and we could do it—and it meant standard microprocessor technology, which was now becoming available.
+We got Xerox to agree that nobody in the company was interested in Smalltalk \laughs\—that way, we knew if we did the work we could publish it.
+Bert helped us in the eighties to round up several companies that would participate in the specification of the implementation and do implementations; because public distribution meant standard ASCII(ASCII "ASCII") character set, which for us was crazy enough—because we’d always been doing unusual font-based stuff, and we could do it—and it meant standard microprocessor technology, which was now becoming available.
 So over the